chenkangjie1123/Co-Adaptation-of-3DGS/README.md

 👉 *The code is based on [Binocular3DGS](https://github.com/hanl2010/Binocular3DGS).
 Thanks for their great work!* 🙌

+## 🌟 Abstract
+3D Gaussian Splatting (3DGS) has demonstrated impressive performance in novel view synthesis under dense-view settings.
+However, in sparse-view scenarios, despite the realistic renderings in training views, 3DGS occasionally manifests appearance artifacts in novel views.
+This paper investigates the appearance artifacts in sparse-view 3DGS and uncovers a core limitation of current approaches: the optimized Gaussians are overly-entangled with one another to aggressively fit the training views, which leads to a neglect of the real appearance distribution of the underlying scene and results in appearance artifacts in novel views.
+The analysis is based on a proposed metric, termed Co-Adaptation Score (CA), which quantifies the entanglement among Gaussians, i.e., co-adaptation, by computing the pixel-wise variance across multiple renderings of the same viewpoint, with different random subsets of Gaussians.
+The analysis reveals that the degree of co-adaptation is naturally alleviated as the number of training views increases.
+Based on the analysis, we propose two lightweight strategies to explicitly mitigate the co-adaptation in sparse-view 3DGS: (1) random gaussian dropout; (2) multiplicative noise injection to the opacity.
+Both strategies are designed to be plug-and-play, and their effectiveness is validated across various methods and benchmarks.
+We hope that our insights into the co-adaptation effect will inspire the community to achieve a more comprehensive understanding of sparse-view 3DGS.

 ## 🌟 Why Color Artifacts in Sparse-View 3DGS?
 <p align="center">
   <img width="90%" alt="Visualization" src="https://github.com/user-attachments/assets/a5653fb8-15bf-44bc-88eb-fd207193708d" />